flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

-# Running Flatcar Linux on Exoscale
+# Running Flatcar Container Linux on Exoscale

 ## Choosing a channel

-Flatcar Linux is designed to be updated automatically with different schedules per channel.
+Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature][reboot-docs], although we don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

-The Exoscale Flatcar Linux image is built officially and each instance deployment is a unique fresh instance.
+The Exoscale Flatcar Container Linux image is built officially and each instance deployment is a unique fresh instance.
 By default, only the stable channel is deployed on Exoscale, you can easily [switch to Beta or Alpha channel][switching-channels].

 [reboot-docs]: update-strategies.md